burrt/compsci-docs/_v1/solid-principles.md

 The idea is that classes should be **honest** with their dependencies so that they are *explicit*.
 Having hidden or implicit dependencies makes it very hard to unit test and change/extended functionality.

+## Inversion of Control

+> Don't call us, we'll call you.
+See [Martin Fowler Blog](https://martinfowler.com/bliki/InversionOfControl.html)

+Simply put, it is when the control is inverted to what it was previously.
+This often comes up in the design of Frameworks.

+From Martin Fowler's blog:

+>Let's consider a simple example.
+Imagine I'm writing a program to get some information from a user and I'm using a command line enquiry.
+I might do it something like this
+>
+>```ruby
+>  #ruby
+>  puts 'What is your name?'
+>  name = gets
+>  process_name(name)
+>  puts 'What is your quest?'
+>  quest = gets
+>  process_quest(quest)
+>```
+>
+>In this interaction, my code is in control: it decides when to ask questions, when to read responses, and when to process those results.
+>
+>However if I were were to use a windowing system to do something like this, I would do it by configuring a window.
+>
+>```python
+>  require 'tk'
+>  root = TkRoot.new()
+>  name_label = TkLabel.new() {text "What is Your Name?"}
+>  name_label.pack
+>  name = TkEntry.new(root).pack
+>  name.bind("FocusOut") {process_name(name)}
+>  quest_label = TkLabel.new() {text "What is Your Quest?"}
+>  quest_label.pack
+>  quest = TkEntry.new(root).pack
+>  quest.bind("FocusOut") {process_quest(quest)}
+>  Tk.mainloop()
+>```
+>
+>There's a **big** difference now in the flow of control between these programs - in particular the control of when the `process_name` and `process_quest` methods are called.
+In the command line form I control when these methods are called, but in the window example I don't.
+>
+>Instead I **hand control over** to the windowing system (with the `Tk.mainloop` command).
+It then decides when to call my methods, based on the bindings I made when creating the form.
+The control is inverted - it calls me rather me calling the framework.
+This phenomenon is Inversion of Control.

+This can still be a little confusing and it doesn't help when it is often used interchangeably with Dependency Injection/Inversion!

 ## Dependency Injection

 > Is a set of software design principles and patterns that enable us to develop loosely coupled code.

 In its general form, it would be described as above.
 Designing loosely coupled code tends to adhere to other SOLID principles naturally; for example, it often does not violate the DRY and O/C principles.

+> It is a technique in which an object **receives** the object it depends on instead of it building/finding the service it needs.

 For .NET Core for example, it injects or resolves the dependencies a class explicitly needs through its IoC (Inversion of Control) Container - adding your service implementations is as simple as adding it to the service collection with a method extension.